onehilltech/ember-cli-gatekeeper/README.md

 };
 ```

-The add-on will automatically detect the presence of the `siteKey`, and enable Google reCAPTCHA
-in the default login form.
-Next, you replace the standard sign in component with the
-reCAPTCHA sign in component.
+Next, you replace the standard sign in component with the reCAPTCHA sign in component.

 ```handlebars
 {{gatekeeper-sign-in-with-recaptcha recaptcha=v2 complete=(action "complete")}}